-P NOTE For each template page used in your FrameMaker documents, a corresponding page layout is automatically created in your Flare project.
+NOTE For each template page used in your FrameMaker documents, a corresponding page layout is automatically created in your Flare project.
 You can use the page layouts to configure pages for print-based output.
-You can then create chapter breaks for your print-based output and assign these page layouts to the different topics in the output.
+You can then create chapter breaks for your printcompare pages for print based extpat.
+For sair their ereate emapter breake for year print based output and assign these page layouts to the different topics in the output.